dwolfson7789/wdi-al-khwarizmi-2/W02/D01/Instructor_Notes/dom/dom-events.md

 cat gif should be swapped out as you change gifs instead of adding new ones to the page.

+# Adding event listeners to other nodes

+We can also add event listeners to other nodes like "p" tags or "a" tags.
+Though sometimes we need manage the default behaviors of these tags.

 # More events (keyboard, scroll, focus)

 # Event Propagation